-In contrast to sexual exploitation, in trafficking for labour exploitation the end user is not (generally) in direct contact with the victim.367 To prevent trafficking
+In contrast to sexual exploitation, in trafficking for labour exploitation the end user is not (generally) in direct contact with the victim.
+To prevent trafficking

-- 362 Immigrant Council of Ireland (2021).
+Immigrant Council of Ireland (2021).
 Comparative Report: Disrupt Demand.
 Dublin, p.
+36

-36 - 363 EU Anti-Trafficking Directive, p.
-15 - 364 'The Graham Dwyer Case How will it affect Communication Service Providers in Ireland?' iTrust Ethics - The Bill was introduced on foot of the High Court challenge by Graham Dwyer to the indiscriminate capture of mobile phone data by An Garda Síochána which is provided for in the Communications Act 2011 - 366 Giommoni L. and Ikwu R. (2021) Identifying Human Trafficking Indicators in the UK Online Sex Market.
-Trends in Organized Crime - OSCE Office of the Special Representative and Co-ordinator for Combating Trafficking in Human Beings (2021) Discouraging the Demand that Fosters Trafficking for the Purpose of Sexual Exploitation.
-Vienna, p.
-15 for labour exploitation the focus must be on supply chains, especially for those identified as high-risk industries/environments that often rely on people in a vulnerable situation to sustain operations.
+EU Anti-Trafficking Directive, p.
+15

+364 &lt;u>'The Graham Dwyer Case - How will it affect Communication Service Providers in Ireland?' iTrust Ethics

+The Bill was introduced on foot of the High Court challenge by Graham Dwyer to the indiscriminate capture of mobile phone data by An Garda Síochána which is provided for in the Communications Act 2011 for labour exploitation the focus must be on supply chains, especially for those identified as high-risk industries/environments that often rely on people in a vulnerable situation to sustain operations.
 In Ireland, high-risk industries for trafficking for labour exploitation include domestic work (particularly au pairs), the fishing industry, agriculture, the restaurant industry, car washing and others.
-As discussed in Section 2 (Article 5 and 6), the Commission is following with interest the developments surrounding the Private Members' Labour Exploitation and Trafficking (Audit of Supply Chains) Bill (2021) 171 that would require Irish businesses to report on the measures taken to guarantee products free of human trafficking and exploitation of children.
-Under the proposed Section 3 (Transparency in Supply Chains) the Minister can make regulations requiring businesses to publish a labour exploitation and trafficking statement.
+As discussed in Section 2 (Article 5 and 6), the Commission is following with interest the developments surrounding the Private Members' Labour Exploitation and Trafficking (Audit of Supply Chains) Bill (2021) that would require Irish businesses to report on the measures taken to guarantee products free of human trafficking and exploitation of children.
+Under the proposed Section 3 (Transparency in Supply Chains) the Minister can make regulations requiring businesses to publish a labour exploitation and trafficking Statement.
 This is an area of priority in the evaluation of the Anti-Trafficking Directive as part of the EU strategic cycle.